claudio-silva/claude-artifact-runner/README.md

 - Read your artifact files (`.tsx`/`.jsx`) from your local directory
 - Write output files back to your local directory (built HTML files, created projects)

+For the `run` subcommand, use `-p 5173:5173` to map the Vite dev server port to your host, so you can access it at `http://localhost:5173/`.

 The tool clones the template repository to a temporary directory inside the container, so you also don't need git installed on the host.

+The container automatically passes `--no-open` to prevent browser opening attempts inside the container.
+When the server starts, you'll see a message with the URL to open in your browser.

 For more details on building and publishing the Docker image, see the [npx/README.md](npx/README.md#docker) documentation.